 Where parts of the services of employment support programmes are subcontracted, fees may be payable to subcontractors upon achievement of a successful outcome for an individual.
-The Company has concluded that these do not meet the recognition requirements under IAS 37 and have therefore disclosed amounts that may be payable as a contingent liability.
+The Company has concluded that these do not meet the recognition requirements under IAS 37 until achievement of the outcome and have therefore disclosed amounts that may be payable as a contingent liability.